open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/Get-Started-Guide.md

    The possible reason could be USB device is mounted.
 Please unmount the USB drive and retry creating the bootable USB drive.

-2. **Issues while provisioning the microvisor from EMT Bootkit**
+2. **Issues while provisioning the microvisor**

-   If any issues occur while provisioning the microvisor from EMT Bootkit, logs will be automatically collected from /var/log/os-installer.log file on EMT Bootkit to identify what caused the OS provisioning to fail.
+   If any issues occur while provisioning the microvisor, logs will be automatically collected from `/var/log/os-installer.log` file on EMT Bootkit to identify what caused the OS provisioning to fail.

 3. **Installation status banner**

    After successful installation, a banner is printed at the end, summarizing the installation status and providing useful commands/logs path for further management.

-### Edge Node Logs from Developer's System

-### Edge Node IP address

-The edge node operates both the Kubernetes control plane and node services, making it a single-node cluster.
-It is essential to ensure that the IP address of the edge node remains unchanged after deployment to prevent any indeterminate behavior of the Kubernetes control plane.